African Trophy Taxidermy

 • Bear in mind when looking at taxidermy websites, photographs or exhibitions at conventions, that the pieces on show are their best work probably done by the master taxidermist.
 Your trophies may be delegated to a lesser mortal in the taxidermy company to mount and may not achieve such a high standard of artistry.

-• The cost difference between getting the taxidermy work done in Africa is less that in most other taxidermy studios worldwide.
+• The cost difference between getting the taxidermy work done in Africa is less than in most other taxidermy studios worldwide.
 The difference mainly comes with the shipping costs of a large crate of finished trophies.

 • Most quality African taxidermists are found in South Africa, so if you are hunting in another country there will be the additional costs of importing the trophies into South Africa.